 New Zealand Story targets overseas businesses to prop up and take notice of New Zealand’s sweet pockets of innovation and entrepreneurship.

-Toyota’s latest campaign bandies around the slogan ‘New Zealand’s favourite car brand for 30 years’.
-But what does ‘favourite car brand’ mean, and on what basis can it make the claim?
+Toyota’s latest campaign bandies its campaign slogan around of ‘New Zealand’s favourite car brand for 30 years’, so what does it mean, ‘favourite car brand’, and on what basis can it make the claim?

 With voting kicking off in a week’s time, parties are making their voices heard in a flurry of new campaigns.